Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 <a name="Ex4Task2" />
 #### Task 2 - Adding CSS Stylesheet####

-The empty project template includes a very streamlined CSS file which just includes styles used to display validation messages.
+The empty project template includes a very streamlined CSS file which just includes styles used to display basic forms and validation messages.
 You will use additional CSS and images (potentially provided by a designer) in order to enhance the look and feel of the site.

-In this task, you will add a CSS stylesheet to **Site.Master** to define the styles of the site.
+In this task, you will add a CSS stylesheet to define the styles of the site.

 1. The CSS file and images are included in the Source\Assets\Content of this Lab.
 In order to add them to the application, drag their content from a **Windows Explorer** window into the **Solution Explorer** in Visual Web Developer Express, as shown below: